microsoft/TypeChat/tests/readme.md

 ## About Tests
-- The tests here will be ported to the Testy framework over the next few days.
+- The tests here will be ported to the Jest framework over the next few days.
 - They are only here to test out some of the new support code we are starting to check in.
 - Tests for typechat proper are currently in the typechat code.
 They will be migrated in future weeks.